JohnChristidis/joinclusion-frontend/README.md

    cd joinclusion-frontend
    npm install
-   // change the src/utils/config.js to the backendUrl of your choice npm run dev npm run build
+   // change the src/utils/config.js to the backendUrl of your choice

+   --------> UPDATE <----------
+   In the root folder create a .env file
+   Inside add the following:
+   ENVIRONMENT=staging
+   LOCATION_KEY_FILE= your_key
+   LOCATION_CERTIFICATE_FILE= your_certificate
+   ---------> END OF UPDATE <----------

+   Then in the terminal
+   npm run dev
+   npm run build